10 Amazing Baked Fish Lemon Garlic Fillets That Take 20 Minutes or Less

 Step 2 — Lemon Garlic Compound

-Place fillets skin-side down if skin is attached.
-Position the tray on the upper-middle rack to encourage surface color while keeping the center moist.
-For fillets about 1 inch / 2.5 cm thick, bake 10–12 minutes; thinner fillets need 8–10 minutes.
+Place fillets skin-side down if skin is attached and give each piece breathing room on the sheet.
+For fillets about 1 inch / 2.5 cm thick, bake 10–12 minutes; thinner pieces need 8–10 minutes.

 Nutritional Information per Serving for Baked Fish Fillets